EPUB FixerKDP upload error scanner

 What not to assume

-It does not choose between competing ISBN/UUID/retailer identifiers, rewrite title or author metadata for sales pages, pick categories, create descriptions, or decide publishing platform listing fields.
+It does not choose competing identifiers, rewrite sales metadata, infer narration timing from audio, invent missing per-SMIL durations, or decide publishing platform listing fields.

 Common situations